This Congolese Doctor Discovered Ebola But Never Got Credit For It — Until Now

 But Google "Who discovered Ebola?" and you get a bunch of names — all of them white Western males.
 Dr. Jean Jacques Muyembe has been written out of history.

-"Yes, but it is..." he pauses.
+"Yes, but it is ..." he pauses.
 He takes a breath and laughs, looking for the right way to respond.

 "Yes.
 It is not correct," he says.
 "It is not correct."